nicolasdb/time-tracker-webapp/SETUP.md

    # Optional environment variables
-   DEBUG_MODE=False  # Set to True to enable debug features WEBHOOK_DOMAIN=localhost:8000  # Used for generating webhook URLs WEBHOOK_PORT=8000  # Port for the FastAPI webhook service
+   DEBUG_MODE=False  # Set to True to enable debug features
    ```

    > **IMPORTANT**: The service role key is required to bypass Row Level Security (RLS) policies in Supabase.
 Without it, you may not see any data even if it exists in the database.

 ## Supabase Setup